IBM-Cloud/kms-samples/secure-import/README.md

     chmod +x ./kms-encrypt-nonce
     ```

 3. Run the script to encrypt a nonce value with an AES symmetric key.

+    **Note:** In case you need to use `CBC` encryption (used by Hyper Protect Crypto Services but not Key-Protect service), set the flag `-alg CBC`.

     ```
-    ./kms-encrypt-nonce -key $KEY_MATERIAL -nonce $NONCE
+    ./kms-encrypt-nonce -key $KEY_MATERIAL -nonce $NONCE [-alg CBC]
     ```
     The output displays the `encryptedNonce` and `iv` values that are used to verify a secure import request to the Key Protect service.
 The following snippet shows example values.

     ```